 Head Out on a Sea Kayaking Excursion

 After spending a spectacular day on the boat tour, it was hard to imagine another excursion that could match that experience.
 But our kayaking adventure the next day with Sunny Cove Kayaking in Resurrection Bay ranks as the most beautiful place we have ever kayaked.
 Our small group of 4 kayakers were shuttled from Seward to Lowell Point.
 Upon arrival at our launch site, we were outfitted with everything we would need to stay warm and dry.
-Our rain pants and waterproof gloves came in handy.
+The rain pants and waterproof gloves that we had packed also came in handy.
 Plus we were given rubber boots and a hefty kayak skirt to keep the water out.
 After some safety instructions from our guide, she launched our tandem kayak from the shore, where we immediately were wowed by the views from this new perspective.
 Surrounded by scenic mountains, with the occasional waterfall, harbor porpoises, salmon in the shallows, and a bald eagle swooping over our heads completed the experience.
 Seeing the area from the quiet perspective of a kayak was truly a memorable Alaskan experience.
 They also have kayak tour options for glacier viewing.

 Take a Hike to Exit Glacier